John Molloy (actor): Early life

 Molloy was born in Dublin, Ireland as the son of a professional comedian.
 He ran away from home at age 14 to join the "fit-ups," troupes of actors that roamed the countryside performing in small towns and villages.
 He later spent some years in Paris, France, apprenticing under the famed mime, Marcel Marceau.
 He left France for a brief stint in the Irish Naval Service, but was discharged after contracting tuberculosis.
 Molloy spent six years recuperating in various Dublin hospitals, during which time his disability pension subsidized his return to theatre.

 Career

 Stage

 Upon recovering from tuberculosis, Molloy was discovered by Micheál Mac Liammóir and Hilton Edwards, the founders of the Gate Theatre.
 From 1955 to 1965 he appeared in numerous Gate productions, including Luigi Pirandello's The Masquerade of Henry IV, John Kelly's The Third Day, and Paddy Cullens' The Dallers.
 In 1963 Molloy embarked to New York City with his comedy partner Noel Sheridan, co-writing and starring in the musical review Double Dublin at the Helen Hayes Theater on Broadway.
 In 1969 he appeared in Dominic Roche's adaptation of The Mullingar Recruits by George Farquhar at the Dublin Theatre Festival.

-Molloy starred in numerous productions with the Abbey Theatre from 1970-1980.
+Molloy starred in numerous productions with the Abbey Theatre from 1970 to 1980.